 3) The Application Essay

-Fill our the application form below before midnight EST, March 1, 2018.
+Fill out the application form (below) before midnight EST, March 1, 2018.
 Your essay should be no more than one thousand words.
 We recommend that you write your response in a text editor and cut/paste into the form.

-- Your quality and commitment as a teacher, scholar, and interpreter of the humanities and your qualifications and experiences that equip you to do the work of the institute.
-We are particularly interested in scholars who work in digital humanities.
+- Your qualifications and experiences that equip you to do the work of the institute.

 - Your intellectual interests as they relate to the topic of the institute.

-- Your special perspectives, skills, or experiences that would contribute to the program.
+- Your perspectives, skills, or experiences that would contribute to the program.

-- Evidence that participation will enhance your long-term teaching and scholarship.
+- How participation will enhance your long-term teaching and/or scholarship.

-- If appropriate, an independent project and its potential contribution to the seminar or institute.
+- If appropriate, a research, pedagogical, or intellectual project you’re involved with and its potential contribution to the seminar or institute.

-We are looking for how you will make a contribution to the learning community and a statement of what you want to accomplish by participating and, if appropriate, a description of an independent project related to the institute and its connection to your professional responsibilities.
+We are looking for how your interests, teaching, and scholarship related to the institute and its connection to your professional responsibilities.

 Successful applicants will be notified of their selection on Wednesday, March 28, 2018.
 They will have until Friday, April 6 to accept or decline the offer.